opengauss-mirror/docs/content/en/docs/ToolandCommandReference/gs_ctl.md

 **gs\_ctl**  is a tool provided by openGauss for controlling database services.
 It can be used to start or stop a database and to query the database status.
 It is invoked by the database management module.

+The **gs_ctl** utility is executed by the operating system user **omm**.
 -   Start, stop, and restart the openGauss node.
 -   Reload the configuration files \(**postgresql.conf**  and  **pg\_hba.conf**\) without stopping the database.
 -   Perform primary/standby switchover, query primary/standby status, DN rebuild the database instance, and query the rebuilding status.

+The **gs_ctl build** tool supports printing progress based on the ratio of the size of the files that have been transferred to the total size of the files that need to be transferred.

 ## Parameter Description<a name="en-us_topic_0059777628_sfeccdff45fda4d8dacf4cefb2b8103f8"></a>